Come be a part of St. James Food Pantry.

 How to Use the Food Pantry

 Food pantry hours are 1st and 2nd Wednesday of the month, 9AM-11AM, and the 4th Wednesday of each month when we are open 6-7 PM.
 No need to call ahead, just come during our open hours.

 In addition to receiving groceries, household products and toiletries are included as available.
 The food pantry has developed some community partners that provide bread, bagels, pastries and fresh fruits/vegetables in season.
 Our guests must be Delaware County residents and can come once per month.
 Anyone who has a child under 18 years old living with them who is celebrating a birthday is given the opportunity to create a birthday bag which consists of a cake mix, icing, candles, and a gift for the birthday that will be celebrated during the month.

 St. James is always seeking individuals and community partners to help support this vital outreach.
-If you want to donate to the food pantry please contact the church 610-446-3036 to arrange a time.
-Below is a list of suggestions for the food pantry.
+If you would like to volunteer during the hours the pantry is open, please contact the church office at 610-446-3036.